 - If you feel lightheaded, then lie down with your feet elevated

 - If you are bleeding after peeling off the bandage, then apply pressure on the site and lift your arm till the bleeding stops

 Due to the risk of blood-borne infections, not everyone can be a donor.
 As mentioned above, the blood needs to be safe before it is donated to the patient.
-You should contact the donation center immediately if any vital part of your health information has been overlooked.
-Also, if you continue to feel nauseated even after resting, feel pain and tingling in your arms or come down with the flu just after donation, you should notify the donation center.
+You should contact the donation centre immediately if any vital part of your health information has been overlooked.
+Also, if you continue to feel nauseated even after resting, feel pain and tingling in your arms or come down with the flu just after donation, you should notify the donation centre.